AudioMuse-AI - Let the choice happen, the open-source way

 - Redis Queue (RQ): A simple Python library for queueing jobs and processing them in the background with Redis.
 It handles the computationally intensive audio analysis and playlist generation, ensuring the web UI remains responsive.

-- Essentia-tensorflow An open-source library for audio analysis, feature extraction, and music information retrieval.
-It's used here for:
+- Essentia-tensorflow An open-source library for audio analysis, feature extraction, and music information retrieval. (used only until version v0.5.0-beta)

-- Essentia Models Leverages pre-trained models for feature extraction and prediction.
+- MusicNN Tensorflow Audio Models from Essentia Leverages pre-trained MusicNN models for feature extraction and prediction.
 More details and models.

 - Embedding Model: